tristanmyers/website/README.md

 - Possibly a blog
 - Possibly some experimental stuff

-I built this website in pure vanilla js, css and html because I want to experience the pain and suffering of implementing modern features that frameworks bring, with just vanilla js.
+I built this website in vanilla js, css and html because I want to experience the pain and suffering of implementing modern features that frameworks bring, with just vanilla js.